alpha19102004/alpha19102004.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have joined the Deep Learning and Application Lab as a Research Assistant under the supervision of [**Dr. Le Duc Anh**](https://scholar.google.com/citations?hl=vi&user=vurntaoAAAAJ).
+I have joined the Deep Learning and Application Lab as a Research Fellow under the supervision of [**Dr. Le Duc Anh**](https://scholar.google.com/citations?hl=vi&user=vurntaoAAAAJ).